top of page

 Melinda Neese (FINAL Edit).jpeg

-Melinda Neese, Deacons
+Melinda Neese, Deacon

 It was just before Covid hit when we moved to Clifton from Fauquier County and it went downhill from there — not the most auspicious start, but I love the small town feel in what has to be the best kept secret in northern VA.
 I grew up a Presbyterian in a military family but spent many years as an Episcopalian.
 CPC seems like a comfortable fit in my present life, and I look forward to many satisfying years to come.
 Interests include gardening, horseback riding, traveling, knitting, and watching grandchildren grow.